 The younger daughter of Laban and wife of Jacob, Rachel is the mother of Joseph and Benjamin, who become two of the twelve tribes of Israel (Gen 35:24; 46:15–18).
 Rachel, who died young, becomes an image of tragic womanhood.
 After the biblical period, “Mother Rachel” continued to be celebrated as a powerful intercessor for the people of Israel.

 Rachel is depicted in the Torah as Jacob’s beautiful and beloved wife.
 The midrash portrays Rachel as a prophetess, and her statements and the names she gave her sons contain allusions to the future.
 Rachel’s merit continued to aid Israel even many years after her demise.

-In many midrashim Rahab comes to symbolize the positive influence that Israel exerts on the surrounding Gentile nations, as well as successful conversion.
+The Rabbis sing paeans of praise of Rahab for her beauty and wisdom.
+In many midrashim, Rahab comes to symbolize the positive influence Israel exerts on the surrounding Gentile nations, as well as successful conversion.
 Her ability to mend her ways was exemplary for ensuing generations, who used Rahab’s story to request divine mercy and pardon for their actions.

-Rahel Bluwstein is rightfully considered the “founding mother” of modern Hebrew poetry by women.
-Rahel’s affiliation with the avant-garde group of Second Aliyah pioneers, her dedication to Zionist ideals and her agonizing death, made her a symbol in the eyes of the Israeli public—and her mythic status persists to this day.
+The "founding mother" of modern Hebrew poetry by women, Rahel Bluwstein achieved in death the status of a national cultural icon.
+Rahel’s affiliation with the avant-garde group of Second Aliyah pioneers to pre-state Palestine, her dedication to Zionist ideals, and her agonizing death made her a beloved pioneering figure in Israel.

 Puah Rakovsky dedicated her life to working towards the empowerment of Jews, particularly of Jewish women.
 She was a revolutionary woman, taking on important roles as an educator, translator, organizer of women, and an early socialist Zionist.